Research competence centers

 Centre for Development and Environment (CDE)

-The goals of the CDE are defined in six thematic clusters in which the center seeks to generate added value.
-The CDE strives to attain a level of internationally recognized excellence in specialized sustainability research pertaining to (i) natural resources and ecosystem services, (ii) social, cultural and economic inequality and (iii) land and natural resource governance.
-It also seeks to be recognized as a center of competence that conducts research on sustainable development using a holistic and integral approach in order to: (iv) analyze the impact of global transformation, (v) establish innovations in the area of sustainability, and (vi) provide training and further education in the field of sustainable development.
+The objectives of the CDE are defined in six thematic fields - the so-called clusters - in which the CDE aims to create added value.
+The Centre strives for internationally recognised excellence in specialised sustainability research in (i) natural resources and ecosystem services, (ii) social, cultural and economic inequalities, and (iii) governance of land and natural resources.
+Furthermore, the competence centre should also be recognised for researching sustainable development from a comprehensive and integral perspective: (iv) impact analysis of global change, (v) creation of sustainability innovations, and (vi) specific education and training in sustainable development.

 Center for Regional Economic Development (CRED)